 For more information, contact Heather Shouldice via email (preferred) at email@example.com or by phone at 734-487-6935.

 Tuition Discount: There will be a discount offered when multiple siblings from the same family enroll in this class.
-See the online registration form for details.
+See the online registration form (link below) for details.

 EMU Faculty Steinway Artist, Dr. Garik Pedersen, and his team of EMU piano pedagogy graduate teaching assistants provide 45-minute weekly piano classes for children.
 Students taking MLT Piano Classes may register for private lessons after the first semester.

-EMU CMA activities take place in the Alexander Music Building, located on the east edge of campus in Ypsilanti, just east of Ann Arbor, Michigan.
-Parking is available in the attended lot next to the Alexander Music Building on East Circle Drive.
+EMU's CMA activities take place in the Alexander Music Building (corner of Lowell and Jarvis) located on the east edge of campus in Ypsilanti, just east of Ann Arbor, Michigan.
+Parking is available in the guest lot next to the Alexander Building.